dcapal/dcapal/dcapal-frontend/README.md

 Follow
-the [Supabase local development guide](https://supabase.com/docs/guides/local-development?queryGroups=package-manager&package-manager=npm) to set up the Supabase environment.
+the [Supabase local development guide](https://supabase.com/docs/guides/local-development?queryGroups=package-manager&package-manager=npm) to set up the local Supabase environment.

-Once the docker instance is started, copy the displayed anon key and replace the `VITE_SUPABASE_ANON_KEY` in the `.env.development` file.
+Once the docker instance is started, copy the displayed anon key and replace the `VITE_SUPABASE_ANON_KEY` in the `.env` file.

 ```dotenv